 Transition Design proposes that more radically new ideas and compelling visions of sustainable futures are needed.
-These long term visions are conceived through a circular, iterative, error-friendly process that can inform small, discrete design solutions in the present Designers are uniquely suited to develop compelling visions of sustainable futures because of their experience in areas such as scenario development, future-casting and speculative design.
-Transition ‘visioning’ helps transcend the limitations of the present and creates a space in which we can speculate and wonder about how things could be.
+These long term visions are conceived through a circular, iterative, error-friendly process that can inform small, discrete design solutions in the present.
+Designers are uniquely suited to develop compelling visions of sustainable futures because of their experience in areas such as scenario development, future-casting and speculative design.
+Transition ‘visioning’ helps transcend the limitations (and stakeholder differences) of the present and creates a space in which we can speculate and wonder about how things could be.
 These future-based visions can serve as measures against which to guide, inspire and evaluate design solutions in the present.
 In order for designers to contribute to the development of compelling visions and narratives for a sustainable future, they need to acquire knowledge and skills that are emerging out of several new initiatives and organizations.

 See Additional Resources for this class before you begin the readings.